 Politicians appear rather fond of acting and deciding inadvertently; then they want the people to be inadvertent (overlook) about their blunders.
 What are we to make of it?

 This political problem is a direct result of our lack of a moral conscience.
 We do not want morality make us take responsibility for our actions and decisions.
-Many Christians in particular have resigned all responsibility to God or Christ.
+In particular, many Christians have resigned all responsibility to God and Christ.
 We have become experts in inadvertent behavior and deeds.
-When we are called to do our public duty, we leave our morality at home or in our churches.
+When we are called to do our public duty, we leave our morality at home or in our Churches.
 We become soul-less persons making decisions that shall burden our descendants.